all articles

 Progress Monitoring Monitor project progress and milestones.
 Ensure resources are utilized effectively.

-Collaboration Ensure effective collaboration within the project team.
+Collaboration Ensure effective collaboration between the project team and clients.
 Ensure the right resources are assigned based on skills and expertise.

 Scope Focus on the entire project scope.
-Focus on resource management and optimization.
+Focus on professional services resource management and optimization.

 Decision Making Make project-related decisions to achieve project goals.
 Make decisions regarding resource allocation and utilization.